vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/align.md

 :::
 ```

-If you need nesting, the outer `:::` needs to be increased in order.
+If you need nesting, you should increase the outer `:::` mark number.

 ```md
 :::: right